yosymfony/resource-watcher/README.md

 ### Finding changes

-Every time the method `findChanges()` from the class `ResourceWatcher` is invoked, it returns an object type `ResourceWatcherResult` with information about the changes producced in the filesystem.
+Every time the method `findChanges()` of the class `ResourceWatcher` is invoked, it returns an object type `ResourceWatcherResult` with information about all the changes producced in the filesystem.
 The `ResourceWatcherResult` class has the following methods:

 * `getNewFiles()`: Return an array with the paths of the new resources.